nvankhoiws/CommonGuide/Migrate_from_gradle_to_maven.md

   In your computer, `jdk`, `maven` and `gradle` must be installed

   -----------
-   Please follow step by step:X
+   Please follow step by step:

   1. Go into directory of gradle project (src root directory)